nealcaren/fightordie/_sources/Volumes/04/02/education.md

 Second: They should endeavor to give all their children the largest possible amount of general training and intelligence before teaching them the technique of a particular trade, remembering that the object of all true education is not to make men carpenters, but to make carpenters men.

 Is not this reasoning sound?
 Could you imagine an educator of any experience who would take material exception to it?
-Would you call it revolutionary or in the nature of a ''personal'' attack ?
+Would you call it revolutionary or in the nature of a "personal" attack ?

 Certainly not.

 Yet this very argument, with illustrations and emphasis delivered to some seven hundred apparently well-pleased folk in Indianapolis, has had the most astounding results.
-The Indianapolis *Star* in a leading editorial denounced it as ''dangerous!''
+The Indianapolis *Star* in a leading editorial denounced it as "dangerous!"

-A leading white philanthropist of abolition forbears considered it not only ''misleading'' and ''mischievous'' but a covert and damaging personal attack!
+A leading white philanthropist of abolition forbears considered it not only "misleading" and "mischievous" but a covert and damaging personal attack!

 The supervisor of the colored schools of Indianapolis wrote to express regret that the lecture had seemed to attack his school curriculum and ideals, and the assistant superintendent of schools in the District of Columbia hastens to give advice!